rfshelley/Documentation/smartapp-developers-guide/sending-notifications.rst

 ----

-Only Display Message in the Notifications Feed
+Only display message in the notifications feed
 ----------------------------------------------

 Use the ``sendNotificationEvent()`` method to display a message in the Notifications feed, without sending a push notification or SMS message: